CristhianBoujon/retrieve_user_profile/README.md

 # Download and Install
-From console just type the command
+From console just type the commands:

     git clone git://github.com/Overflow012/retrieve_user_profile.git
     cd retrieve_user_profile
     composer install

 # Set up
-You will need a facebook app_id and app_secret.
+You will need a facebook `app_id` and `app_secret`.
 For testing purposes you can get a user token from https://developers.facebook.com/tools/accesstoken/

 # Run the app
     cd public